Curriculum & Learning

 At Key Stage 2 the children sit tests for Maths, Reading and Spelling, Punctuation and Grammar at a specified time in May.
 These are externally marked with results being available in July.
 The teacher also gives a Teacher Assessment for these subjects and in addition for writing, which reflects their overall achievement at the end of the year.

-Key Stage 2 SATs and Teacher Assessment Results can be read here.
+Key Stage 1 and 2 SATs and Teacher Assessment Results can be read here.

 Our Approach to the Teaching of Reading